christopherpryer/oss-cs/README.txt

 to my Open Source Society University coordinated studies for CS, I also study Mathematics and Management Information Systems at Rowan University.
 I began my programming studies at the beginning of my 2015 summer;
 so around may 10th.
-Realistically, after a few weeks of putting together a plan and organizing information, I had not started programming and coordinated my efforts until early June.
+Realistically, after a few weeks of putting together a plan and organizing information, I had not started programming and coordinating my efforts until early June.
 I began with an Introduction to Java course [pending link/reference] that I would end up completing with a few solid weeks of summer left.
 Actually it was more than a month of free time I would allocate for more studies.
 I ended up veering off into the basics of web development and design.
 I learned languages like HTML5, CSS3, and started to try out